MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 # Teams conversational AI

-Teams Conversational AI SDK is a Teams-centric interface to GPT-based common language models and user intent engines, moderating the need for you to take on the complex and expensive task of writing and maintaining conversational bot logic to integrate with large language models (LLMs).
+Teams conversational AI library is a Teams-centric interface to GPT-based common language models and user intent engines, moderating the need for you to take on the complex and expensive task of writing and maintaining conversational bot logic to integrate with large language models (LLMs).

 The SDK provides a simple capabilities-driven approach and helps you create intelligent apps quickly and easily with pre-built, reusable code snippets so that you can focus on building the business logic rather than learning the semantics of Teams conversational applications.

-The following are some of the main features available through Teams Conversational AI SDK:
+The following are some of the main features available through Teams conversational AI library:

 1. [Simple Teams-Centric Component Scaffolding](#simple-teams-centric-component-scaffolding)
 1. [Natural Language Modeling](#natural-language-modeling)